 The rest of the ceiling is just a quick wipe down, making sure to get the cobwebs and such.
 Pay attention to any discoloration, as this would be evidence of water damage.

 After the ceiling, I move onto the bathroom.
 We have a small hybrid travel trailer, so our bathroom is one of those one-piece deals where the shower stall and the toilet share the same space.
-I use a Clorox Wipe for the walls, shower head and toilet, first.
+First, I use a Clorox Wipe for the walls, shower head and toilet.
 Then I open the toilet and turn my attention to the black tank.
 Usually I just spray the garden hose in there as best I can, and then drop in an Eco Toss-In packet, which is an environmentally friendly deodorizer and treatment product by Thetford.
+Whatever product you choose, follow the manufacturer’s instructions.
 Make sure you have enough water in the tank, at least enough to cover the bottom.

 Most RVers use an attachment on their garden hose to clean the black tank, such as a flexible swivel stick.
 I admit I have not ever cleaned my holding tanks this way, although I should.
 Instead, I dump some ice into the tank before we leave for any trip.
 The ice bounces around in the tank while we drive, knocking off the crud sticking to the walls.
 Works for us.

 The last thing I clean in the bathroom is the floor.
 Since it’s also the shower floor, it’s a pretty simple matter to clean the floor.
 Just use enough Clorox Wipes until the job is done, then hose it down the shower drain.

 After the bathroom it’s time to clean inside all the cabinets.
 Start at one wall and work your way around.
 Nothing too complex here, just wipe everything clean.

 After the inside of the cabinets are clean, then I wipe down the outside of the cabinets and the walls.
 Again, look for discolored wood or wallpaper, anything that might show sign of water damage.